mental1sm/project-watchcord-ui/README.md

 # Project WatchCord

 ## Description
+Project WatchCord - app that provides you way to read messages from bot POV.
+That's allow you to use leaked Discord Bot tokens to observe server channels and check messages inside.

-WatchCord frontend, wrote on React & React router dom & Redux.
+WatchCord frontend.
+Wrote on React & React router dom & Redux.

 Client: [LINK](https://github.com/mental1sm/project-watchcord-ui)